 As parents, we are always taking pictures of our families — but are we ever in the photos?
 Likely not.
 Plan a shoot for your entire family, including yourself, not just the kids.
 You will treasure these photos even more as you look back and see yourself in them.

 2. Get dressed up

 Pictures always look so much nicer when everyone is dressed up.
-No longer will the holiday card be a family photo you took while on your beach vacation where everyone’s pink from the sun.
-Dressing up for photos ensures everyone will look their very best, and not only will you have an awesome picture for your holiday card, but you’ll come away with additional family photos to frame or share on social media.
+No longer will the holiday card be a family photo you took while on your beach vacation where everyone is pink from too much time in the sun.
+Dressing up for photos ensures everyone will look their very best, so you can be proud to display the shots on greeting cards, in frames around the house, on social media, or anywhere else.

 3. Choose your outfits wisely